Oaklands Sugar Mill: Description

 The archaeological features within Lot 600 on RP804608 are most likely associated with the former Oaklands Sugar Mill operations.
-They are located east of Captain Whish Avenue in a small park owned by the Moreton Bay Regional Council.
+They are located east of Captain Whish Avenue in a small park owned by the Moreton Bay City Council.
 This constitutes Lot 600 on RP804608 which has been verified as being part of the original property that Claudius Whish acquired as a co-tenant with John Raymond Trevilian in September 1865 and subsequently named "Oaklands".
 This is verifiable in the historical title for this parcel of land.

 Ground surface visibility on the property is good.
 The site has a low fence of treated pine logs delineating the site.
 It is suspected that archaeological deposits may particularly extend further east of this fencing.

 Substantial archaeological artefacts and features are evident on site, including in-situ bricks that may be the foundations for a substantial structure or foundations for milling and crushing machinery.
 Four substantial depressions can be identified, with significant brick remnants adjacent to each in low mound formations.
 The depressions are suggestive of rooms, compartments or in-ground tanks within a larger remnant subsurface structure.
 Visible bricks appear to be hand-made, with a narrow rectangular frog on one face.
 Exotic guava trees are also growing throughout the place.

 The western extent of the place is considered the edge of the road reserve abutting Lot 600 on RP804608.
 The eastern extent of the remnants is unclear, but potentially extends beyond the limits of the pine log fencing.
 The site is abutted by modern houses to the north and south and additional elements of the sugar mill may have at one time been located in those areas.
 However any remnants located to the north and south are likely to have undergone disturbance due to the levelling of the lot and subsequent construction work.
 Based on the available evidence and low potential for these areas, the boundary for the sugar mill is considered as the northern and southern extents of Lot 600 on RP804608.